 Block foam (e.g. "styrofoam")

 Plastic safety-coated glass bottles

 Any acid, base or acutely hazardous chemical contain

-Please note thatdesk-side recycling bins are to continue being used for mixed paper only.
+Please note thatdesk-side recycling bins continue to be used for mixed paper only.
 Please deposit recyclable and non-recyclable food and beverage items in the appropriate single stream and trash containers in hallways and other locations away from your desk.

-If you have any questions or concerns, please feel free to contact your building’s Facilities Superintendant.
+If you have any questions or concerns, please feel free to contact your building’s Facilities Superintendent.